1995–96 in English football: Diary of the season

-3 February 1996: Eric Cantona returned to Selhurst Park for the first time since his flying kick the previous year, scoring twice as United defeated Wimbledon 4–2 to keep Manchester United's title hopes alive.
+3 February 1996: Eric Cantona returnsto Selhurst Park for the first time since his flying kick the previous year, scoring twice as Manchester United defeat Wimbledon 4–2 to keep their title hopes alive.
 Newcastle are still nine points ahead with a game in hand, beating Sheffield Wednesday 2–0 at home.
 Liverpool are confined to third place after a goalless draw at home to Tottenham.
 Aston Villa go fourth win a 3–0 home win over Leeds.

 4 February 1996: Gavin Peacock scores a hat-trick in Chelsea's 5–0 win against Middlesbrough.

-5 February 1996: Millwall manager Mick McCarthy is appointed manager of the Republic of Ireland team.
+5 February 1996: Millwall manager Mick McCarthy is appointed manager of the Republic of Ireland team, some 18 months after the end of his playing career for the national side.

 6 February 1996: Wolverhampton Wanderers reserve midfielder Jimmy Kelly, 22, is jailed for five years for manslaughter following his part in a fight outside a Liverpool hotel in September 1994, in which a 26-year-old man died.

 8 February 1996: The Department of Employment denies work permits to Marc Hottiger (who agreed to move from Newcastle United to Everton) and Ilie Dumitrescu (who agreed to move from Tottenham Hotspur to West Ham).
 Both clubs are set to appeal the decisions.
 Crystal Palace, 16th in Division One, appoint Dave Bassett manager, ending Steve Coppell's brief second spell as manager.

 10 February 1996: Newcastle United pay a club record £6.7million for Parma and Colombia striker Faustino Asprilla, on the same day that they beat Middlesbrough 2–1 at the Riverside Stadium.
 Manchester United keep up the pressure with a goal from Lee Sharpe and a series of spectacular saves from Peter Schmeichel giving them a 1–0 home win over Blackburn.

 14 February 1996: Former Liverpool manager Bob Paisley dies at 77 after several years of suffering from Alzheimer's disease.
 Everton surrender their defence of the FA Cup with a fourth-round replay defeat by Port Vale.